Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum: Introduction

-This discrete spectrum governs the long time behavior of $e^{tX_{F}}$ but only few\footnote{Ruelle spectrum can be calculated explicitly in only exceptional cases.
+This discrete spectrum governs the long time behavior of $e^{tX_{F}}$ but only little\footnote{Ruelle spectrum can be calculated explicitly in only exceptional cases.
 Appendix \ref{subsec:Discrete-Ruelle-Pollicott-spectr} presents the Ruelle spectrum of a very simple toy model on \noun{$\mathbb{R}$}.
 See \cite[Prop.
 4.1]{faure_tsujii_band_CRAS_2013} for the Ruelle spectrum of the geodesic flow on a compact hyperbolic surface.} is known about it for a general Anosov flow (or Axiom A flow).
-The function space $\mathcal{H}_{W}\left(M;F\right)$ is called anisotropic Sobolev space \cite{liverani_04}\cite{Baladi05}\cite{fred-roy-sjostrand-07,fred_flow_09} because it is a Hilbert space of distributional sections that contains smooth sections $C^{\infty}\left(M;F\right)$ and its order depends on the stable/unstable directions of the dynamics.

-In the special case of a contact Anosov vector field $X$, much more can be said about the Ruelle spectrum of $X_{F}$ at least about the effective action of the operator $e^{tX_{F}}$.
-This is the subject of this paper, and for this, we will use a function space $\mathcal{H}_{W}\left(M;F\right)$ defined in a previous paper \cite{faure_tsujii_Ruelle_resonances_density_2016} and designed for that purpose.
+In the special case of a contact Anosov vector field $X$, much more can be said about the Ruelle spectrum of $X_{F}$ and about the effective action of the operator $e^{tX_{F}}$.
+This is the subject of this paper.